Connect Using MySQL Protocol

 Troubleshooting

-Troubleshoot issues through lakehouse job history.
-After connecting via the MySQL protocol, the MySQL connection to Lakehouse usually sends some SQL, and the job history will record the sent SQL.
-At this point, we can view the sent SQL through the job history to see the error information.
-Quickly locate through filtering, with the following three filtering conditions:
+Troubleshoot issues through the Lakehouse job history.
+After connecting via the MySQL protocol, MySQL connections to Lakehouse typically send some SQL, and job history records all submitted SQL.
+You can view the sent SQL through job history to see error information.
+Filter quickly using these three conditions:

-Compute Cluster: The compute cluster specified in the BI report
+- Virtual Cluster: The Virtual Cluster specified in the BI report